Tannum Sands, Queensland: Sport

 Boyne-Tannum has teams competing in soccer, rugby league, Australian rules football, cricket, touch football, netball, tennis, surf lifesaving, swimming, and hockey.
 The area has two sporting grounds: BITS (Boyne Island Tannum Sands) club for cricket, football, golf, soccer, and lawn bowls, and Dennis Park for touch football, netball, and rugby league.
 Within Tannum Sands itself is the Tannum Sands Tennis Association and the Tannum Sands Squash Centre.
 The latter also provides rock climbing and a gymnasium.

+The local rugby league team are the Tannum Sands Seagulls, who compete in the Gladstone District Rugby League competition.

 Kiteboarding is a rapidly growing sport in the region, with Tannum Sands becoming a nationally renowned location.

 Tannum Sands also has a growing number of horse riders racing along the beach.

 Events

 Boyne Island and Tannum Sands are also home to the Boyne Tannum Hookup, Australia's largest family fishing event held on the King's Birthday long weekend.
 The event is held at Bray Park.
 This event is very popular with more than 3,000 entrants.

-The Coconet Classic is an annual kiteboaring event.
+The Coconet Classic is an annual kiteboarding event.
 It was formerly the National Kiteboarding Titles, but became an open event held during the Easter long weekend.

 Tannum Sands is well known as a fishing venue with access to the Great Barrier Reef, the Boyne River and Lake Awoonga.